 - Try to position yourself with your back towards the sun.
 Sometimes having the sun to the far left or right is OK, but having it behind you will give you the best light.

 - Shoot either early in the morning or closer to the evening.
-You will find that early morning or later afternoon provides the best opportunities, because the birds are hungry and are looking for food.
+You will find that early mornings or late afternoons provide the best opportunities, because the birds are active and are typically busy looking for food.
 I personally prefer to shoot early in the morning – that’s when the birds are most active.

 - Try not to take pictures of birds in flight during a cloudy day.
 Photographs of birds with white or gray backgrounds don’t look as good and are hard to deal with during post-processing.

-I use Adobe Lightroom and Photoshop to store and process all of my photographs.
-Lightroom is a great and easy tool to organize your images and catalog your bird collection, while Photoshop is great for fixing images that cannot be fixed within Lightroom.
-I probably spend 90-95% of my time in Lightroom and about 5-10% in Photoshop.
-I shoot everything in RAW (and I recommend you do, too), so I can achieve much better results while manipulating images in Lightroom or Photoshop, since I have a wide spectrum of colors that I can work with and maximum image quality.
+I mostly use Adobe Lightroom to process my photographs, but sometimes I also rely on Photoshop for specific tasks.
+Lightroom is a great and easy tool to organize your images, catalog your bird collection and perform basic editing, while Photoshop is great for fixing images that cannot be fixed within Lightroom.
+Overall, I probably spend 90-95% of my time in Lightroom and about 5-10% in Photoshop.
+Since I shoot in RAW, I have more leverage in post-processing, no matter what software I use.

 Cropping is a big part of bird photography.
 Unlike people, birds do not sit and pose in front of the camera, so filling the frame with the bird is not always possible.
 If you photograph a bird from a distance and try to resize the image to a smaller resolution for the web, the bird will look too tiny.
-You wouldn’t be posting the high resolution image either, because at 10-15 megapixels, the image will not fit into any standard monitor screen.
 Cropping helps photographers bring birds closer to the viewers and highlight them, rather than distracting the view with unwanted objects.
 So, how much should you crop?
 It depends on how much space the bird takes in your photograph.
 If it is almost filling the frame and you just need to get rid of some unwanted objects, cropping works like a charm; you could also make large prints at that resolution.
-However, if the bird is only taking up 5-10% of the frame, cropping will work for the web, but not for large print, so keep that in mind.
+However, if the bird is only taking up 5-10% of the frame, cropping might work for the web, but not for large prints, so keep that in mind.

 Good luck and have a fun time photographing birds!